jennet-zamanova/portfolio-6104/docs/assignments/assignment3.md

 ## TrueTide

-**TrueTide** is designed for _international students_ navigating new environments and cultures.
-Adjusting to life in a new country can be overwhelming, and students often struggle to find _accurate, culturally relevant_ information. **TrueTide** helps bridge that gap by providing a _diverse_ range of perspectives on everything from national policies to local slang and customs.
+**TrueTide** is designed for _`international students`_ navigating new environments and cultures.
+Adjusting to life in a new country can be overwhelming, and students often struggle to find _`accurate`, `culturally relevant`_ information. **TrueTide** helps bridge that gap by providing a _`diverse`_ range of perspectives on everything from national policies to local slang and customs.

-The app's key feature is its **DualView**, which allows users to see opposing viewpoints on controversial topics, fostering critical thinking.
+The app's key feature is its **`DualView`**, which allows users to see opposing viewpoints on controversial topics, fostering critical thinking.
-To support responsible information-sharing, **TrueTide** offers _easy-to-use_ fact-checking tools and recommends relevant **citations** to users as they post content, making it simple to back up information.
-Additionally, the app uses a _community-driven_ **review** system that helps users verify the credibility of content, encouraging accountability and collaboration.
-With features like **customized feeds** that adapt to cultural contexts, **TrueTide** offers a trusted and culturally aware platform, easing the transition for students as they learn more about their new surroundings.
+To support responsible information-sharing, **TrueTide** offers _`easy-to-use`_ fact-checking tools and recommends relevant **`Citations`** to users as they post content, making it simple to back up information.
+Additionally, the app uses a _community-driven_ **`Review`** system that helps users verify the credibility of content, encouraging accountability and collaboration.
+With features like _customized_ **`Feeds`** that adapt to cultural contexts, **TrueTide** offers a trusted and culturally aware platform, easing the transition for students as they learn more about their new surroundings.

 ## Functional design